 What is an Oral and Maxillofacial Surgeon?

-What Kinds of Situations do Oral and Maxillofacial Surgeons Treat?
+What Kinds of Situations Do Oral and Maxillofacial Surgeons Treat in Oral and Maxillofacial Surgery?

 If you had your wisdom teeth removed, chances are they were removed by an Oral and Maxillofacial surgeon.
+In fact, wisdom teeth removal is one of the common procedures these surgeons perform.
 These surgeons treat a wide variety of oral issues, as well as injuries and diseases in and around your jaw.

 They aren’t the kind of specialist you’ll call in if you have a chipped tooth.
 But if you lose a tooth and need a replacement, you might find yourself talking to an Oral and Maxillofacial surgeon.
-They handle implants, and more extensive oral and jaw repairs and reconstructions after accidents.
+They may recommend dental implants or dental implant placement for replacing missing teeth after missing teeth affect the jawbone.
+They also handle more extensive oral and jaw repairs and reconstructions after accidents.

-You might also need an Oral and Maxillofacial surgeon if you need a jaw re-alignment.
-They also treat tumors and cysts that develop on or near your jaw and can earn additional specializations to treat complex issues like cleft palates.
+You might also need an Oral and Maxillofacial surgeon if you need jaw surgery, including corrective jaw surgery as a form of surgical treatment.
+They also handle more extensive care after accidents, including facial trauma, facial injuries, reconstructive surgery, and recovery.
+They also treat tumors and cysts that develop on or near your jaw, and they may evaluate oral pathology as part of that care and can earn additional specializations to treat complex issues like cleft palates.

 Some Oral and Maxillofacial surgeons can also perform a variety of cosmetic procedures, including cosmetic implants.

 Oral and Maxillofacial surgeons can also be called on to consult with other doctors for some issues.
-If you have sleep apnea, you might go to an Oral and Maxillofacial surgeon so that they can work with your doctor as a consultant.
-They might also get called in to help correct and treat obstructive sleep apnea and other condition that involve your mouth and jaw.
+If you have sleep apnea, you might go to an Oral and Maxillofacial surgeon so that they can work with your doctor as a consultant and discuss oral and facial surgical options for obstructive sleep apnea.
+They might also get called in to help correct and treat obstructive sleep apnea and other conditions that involve your mouth and jaw.

 This type of surgeon can also be critical in the treatment of certain types of oral cancers.